Call for Nominations 2022 Honor Awards

 Solomon Andrew Layton (1864-1943) the most noted architect of early-day Oklahoma City created designs for many of the States’ most notable structures including buildings that still remain today; the Braniff Building, the Medical Arts Building, the Skirvin Hotel and the Oklahoma State Capitol Building, one of his outstanding works.
 His efforts in creating lasting Architecture for the community best exemplify the qualities of his award.

-To recognize an architectural or architectural/engineering firm, or individual practitioner which, has distinguished itself over the past five years, to the betterment of the profession and community, through leadership, vision and design.
+To recognize an architectural or architectural/engineering firm, or individual practitioner which, has distinguished itself over the past four years, to the betterment of the profession and community, through leadership, vision and design.
+The recipient of this award must demonstrate its leadership and volunteerism in AIA and their community; as well as it’s impact on the community through design.

 The Keystone Award